-Our Program Learning Outcomes are well communicated.
+Our Program Learning Outcomes communicate the scope and depth of the degree/certificate offered and align with employer and transfer expectations very well.
 There is, in effect, no light between the PLOs and the scope and depth of the AA-T since the AA-T is the material expression of the PLOs.
 In short, the AA-T requires that students accomplish what is laid out in the PLOs.
 In this regard, it seems that this communication is clear to students.
-While the gross number of AA-Ts we have granted over the past three years is small, based on the data, we have seen sustained growth, including a 25% increase since last year.
+While the gross number of AA-Ts we have granted over the past three years is small, based on the data, we have seen sustained growth, including a 20% increase since last year.
 As for how the degree aligns with employer expectations, this is more difficult to assess since much depends on the employer in question.
 Still, philosophy has a well-demonstrated rate of success in placing its majors into competitive employment marketplaces often leading the Humanities and Behavioral Sciences in job placement, median salary by mid-career, and success in creative enterprises from arts to media to technological innovations.
 This likely rests on philosophy's disciplinary emphasis on critical and creative thinking, problem-solving, attention to detail and ability to view the big picture, and skill in written and oral communication.
 The AA-T also aligns closely with transfer requirements allowing students to fulfill both IGETC and UC transfer requirements in the Humanities and Critical Thinking as well as general course credits.
 We have successfully placed several AA-Ts into Philosophy majors at leading CSUs and UCs.